kamontham-team/graphql-code-kits/src/graphql/examples/date/README.md

 # Formatting Date
-This example will conbind showing date and format date using [moment.js].
+This example will combind showing date and format date using [moment.js].

-> Note: `formating date` related by GraphQL directive.
+> Note: `formating date` related by GraphQL directives.

 For example query as showing date type:
 ```sh